-- 1. An explicit underrun, in which a frame transfer is aborted by asserting tx_axis_tuser High while tx_axis_tvalid is High and data transfer is continuing.
-(See Figure 3-21) An underrun packet must have the DA, SA, L/T fields in it.
-This is true even if Custom Preamble is enabled for transmission. - 2.
-An implicit underrun, in which a frame transfer is aborted by deasserting tx_axis_tvalid without asserting tx_axis_tlast.
-(See Figure 3-22.)
+1. An explicit underrun, in which a frame transfer is aborted by asserting tx_axis_tuser High while tx_axis_tvalid is High and data transfer is continuing.
+(See Figure 3-12 and Figure 3-13.)

+An underrun packet must have the DA, SA, L/T fields in it.
+This is true even if Custom Preamble is enabled for transmission.

+2. An implicit underrun, in which a frame transfer is aborted by deasserting tx_axis_tvalid without asserting tx_axis_tlast.
+(See Figure 3-14 and Figure 3-15.)

-Figure 3-21 and Figure 3-22 each show an underrun frame followed by a complete frame.
+Figure 3-12 to Figure 3-15 each show an underrun frame followed by a complete frame.
 When either of the two scenarios occurs during a frame transmission, the core inserts error codes into the XGMII data stream to flag the current frame as an errored frame and continues to send the user data until either it is completed by the user or the maximum frame size limit is reached.
-The $tx{mac_underun}$ signal shown on the diagram is an internal signal.
+The tx_mac_underun signal shown on the diagram is an internal signal.
 It remains the responsibility of the client to re-queue the aborted frame for transmission, if necessary.